AlphaHydrae/eventful/README.md

 ee.emit('foo'); // #=> "The foo event was emitted."
 ```

-For an overview of features, read <a href="#features">Features</a> below.
 Detailed API documentation will be coming soon.

 <a name="installation"></a>
 ## Installation